 So I explained, rather red-cheeked, in front of friends as well, that I work part-time, in the evenings, while they sleep.
 That I do earn money but it’s a little bit that goes towards making sure they can go to ballet and swimming, but not enough for treats every week.

 I showed them my wallet, and they asked why the two brown coins couldn’t buy them what they wanted.
-I then had to explain about different coins and notes and their worth.
+I then had to explain about different coins and notes and they’re worth.

-It wasn’t easy, and to be honest, was mega embarrassing for me, but I realised then that if I came clean earlier, I could have saved myself the hassle.
+It wasn’t easy, and to be honest, was mega embarrassing for me, but I realized then that if I came clean earlier, I could have saved myself the hassle.

 Now The Eldest is 4, she comes shopping and ticks everything off the list, and asks if she can extra in.
 It took a while, but she knows realises that mummy only has a certain amount with her and that the list comes first.

 You’d be surprised how many of my friend’s kids with tweens know the value of a pair of shoes, but not a pint of milk.

 Kids with money

 Mine are still young, so I still pay for most things, but make them pay for sweets out of their own money.
 When we get home, we count out what they have left, so they understand where the money has gone.